hackclub/hackclub/workshops/mad_libs_workshop/README.md

 }
 ```

-This for loop loops through each letter in the prompt.
+This for loop loops through each letter in the "prompt" string.

 ## Checking Character